-FUND RESERVES AND DESIGNATIONS
+FUNDS, RESERVES AND DESIGNATIONS

 The City of Round Rock will maintain budgeted minimum reserves in the ending working capital/fund balances of its operating and debt funds to provide a secure, healthy financial base for the City in the event of a natural disaster or other emergency and to maintain or enhance its credit worthiness.
+Funds will be used for purposes as designated by state law, charter and this policy.